Mission

 SAFE WHEN THEY GO OUT

 Check out our At Home Resources page!
 Find great resources to engage, entertain, and teach kids with our recommendations for physical fitness, nutrition, gardening and mindfulness activities families can use at home, inside and outdoors.
-If you need help explaining health measures to your kids, you'll also find kid-friendly videos to help explain about the coronavirus, the need to wear a mask, wash hands, and keep six feet of distance.
+If you need help explaining health measures to your kids, you'll also find kid-friendly videos to help explain about the coronavirus and precautions to keep them safe.

 LNKTV Health Features